hpc-carpentry/hpc-shell/_episodes/01-connecting.md

 stored in the directory ~/.ssh

 It is helpful to strengthen the security of your key by using a password.
-Check the director ~/.ssh which should contain two new files ~/.ssh/key_for_remote_computer.pub and ~/.ssh/key_for_remote_computer , the key with the .pub extension is the public key.
+Check the directory ~/.ssh which should contain two new files ~/.ssh/key_for_remote_computer.pub and ~/.ssh/key_for_remote_computer , the key with the .pub extension is the public key.
 You should give this to the person managing access of the